View full guide »

 2. The disclosure obligation

 A franchisor wishing to grant a franchise in any of the six disclosure provinces must provide a prospective franchisee with a disclosure document at least 14 days before the earlier of: (i) the signing of the franchise agreement, or any agreement relating to the franchise, by the prospective franchisee, and (ii) the payment by the prospective franchisee of any consideration relating to the franchise.
+Note that this does not apply to an agreement if it only contains terms that,

 A disclosure document must contain all of the information prescribed by the regulations under the legislation, including the franchisor's financial statements in either audited or review-engagement form, as well as all other "material facts" (as discussed below) that would reasonably be considered relevant to a prospective franchisee's decision to acquire a franchise.
 Large, mature franchisors may be exempt from the requirement to include financial statements if they meet certain criteria.